GR

 You can find the full range of my books on the Spartan9 website.

-I've also written a lot about travel security at Dangerous Travels and about security consulting at The Business of Security.
+I've also written about travel security at Dangerous Travels and about security consulting at The Business of Security.

 From time to time, I also write on Medium.